 The tablet market isn’t quite as dynamic as the smartphone space, but that doesn’t mean that there aren’t exciting devices coming out.
+Then again, I even get excited about the best tablet cover.
 ASUS is one of those underdog but long-standing mobile manufacturers who stick by their strategy and continue to push forward.
 What’s that strategy?
 Great bang-for-buck Android devices.

 The ZenPad Z8 tablet is the company’s latest effort.
 It has a bunch of the high-end specs users demand today, but at a totally reachable price.
 One of the best things is that it’s not just restricted to WiFi.
 The Z8 can connect to Verizon’s network and utilize its full LTE speeds.
 Let’s check out if the value here is as good as it sounds, in our ASUS ZenPad Z8 Android tablet review.